valencik/mastersAPSC/documents/thesis/thesis.md

 Take a finite set of objects,  $X = {x_1, x_2, ..., x_n}$ where each is a data object in $d$ dimensions.
 We can create $k$ clusters $C = {c_1, c_2, ..., c_k}$ where $k <= n$.
 The process starts by randomly choosing $k$ points, ${x_1, ..., x_k}$ to be the centroids of a cluster.
-Iterate over each object $x$ and assign it to a cluster $c$ based on the minimization of some parameter; for now, Euclidean distance.
+The process continues by iterating over each object $x$ and assigning it to a cluster $c$ based on the minimization of some parameter; for now, Euclidean distance.
-The new centroids are now computed and the process is repeated until cluster stability is achieved.
+The new centroids are then computed and the process is repeated until cluster stability is achieved.
 The goal is to minimize the total sum of squared errors between the centroids and all objects (see Equation @eq:kmeans).

 $$